 Even though it is relatively easy to generate subtitles for videos you share on YouTube or Facebook, the voice recognition technologies subtitle generators use are still not entirely reliable.
-Besides, platforms like Amara don’t have their own text to speech technologies, and you must use them in combination with online platforms that offer this service.
+Besides, platforms like Amara don’t have their own speech-to-text technologies, and you must use them in combination with online platforms that offer this service.